UMM-CSci-3601-S23/iteration-3-ground-dairy-toothpaste/README.md

 finally, there is a donor page that shows all the requests posted by the volunteers. on the requests it shows if it came from a client or the food shelf itself. if a volunteer is on the donor page they can delete requests that are no longer needed.

 # Issues and to-dos
--make it so only volunteers can see the view form page.
+- Make it so only volunteers can see the view form page.
--make it so the view form page only shows what the client filled out.
+- Make it so the view form page only shows what the client filled out.
--clean up the request form page.
+- Clean up the request form page.
--google authentication.
+- Google authentication.

 ## [Development](DEVELOPMENT.md)